walmartlabs/static/docs/includes/docs.md

       });
     }

-The rest of the documentation details the API available inside of a plugin.
+The rest of the documentation details the API available inside of a *index.js*.

 ## Static